 - What area would they like help or have a problem with?
 It could be as simple as feeling uninspired, or more specific like wanting to learn how to cook healthy Mexican food or what style of cooking is in fashion.

-So we now have an understanding of your audiences expectation and a rough market price or a target selling price so from here we can work back through some figures to see how to make your venture work.
-The rest of the article runs with the assumption that you can also answer a question of your audience or fill a need.
-If you can’t learn, or stop.
+So we now have an understanding of your audience’s expectations and a rough market price or a target selling price so from here we can work back through some figures to see how to make your venture work.
+The rest of the article runs with the assumption that you have answered the audience’s question or filled a need.

 Lets work out some numbers with an example.